suhasbhattu/quark-dsa/README.md

   **Permutations of the list**

   You can get number of possibilities of selecting k entities out of set of n entities.
+It will give you the result of `nPk`.

   ```js
   import { permutations } from "quark-dsa";